Oleksiy Ryabchyn: People's Deputy (2014-2019)

 In October 2014, he was elected to the Verkhovna Rada (the Ukrainian Parliament) on the party list of Batkivshchyna.
 During his parliamentary tenure he headed the subcommittee on energy saving and energy efficiency of the Committee on Fuel and Energy Complex, Nuclear Policy and Nuclear Safety.
-Ryabchyn also co-chaired the inter-parliamentary friendship group with the United Kingdom of Great Britain and Northern Irelan.
+Riabchyn also co-chaired the inter-parliamentary friendship group with the United Kingdom of Great Britain and Northern Ireland.
 He was also member of the inter-factional caucus "The Eurooptimists" for civil society activists, journalists and professionals in the Ukrainian Parliament.

 He has participated in lobbying and introducing numerous energy reforms in Ukraine.
 He personally championed initiatives supporting e-mobility, renewable energy and those focused on creating an energy efficiency market in Ukraine.

-Dr. Oleksii Riabchyn represented Ukraine in Conferences of the Parties to the UNFCCC in Paris, Marrakesh, Bonn, Katowice and Madrid.
+Dr. Oleksii Riabchyn represented Ukraine in Conferences of the Parties to the UNFCCC in Paris, Marrakesh, Bonn, Katowice, Madrid, Glasgow and Sharm-el-Sheikh.
 He is focused on climate change issues, sustainable development, green economy and supporting displaced universities that were relocated from Donbas and Crimea.

 In the 2019 Ukrainian parliamentary election he was not re-elected after being placed #32 on the election list of Batkivshchyna.
 In the election Batkivschyna received 8.18% of the votes and 26 MPs (two elected in constituencies).